Ecoblockchain/front-end-starting-points/README.md

 #Front End Starting Points

+Contained in this repo are several branches:

+- just-the-server
+- require-backbone-bootstrap

-Contained in this repo are several branches, each of which can be used as a starting point for various web applications.
+These may be used as starting points for web applications and merged into the empty master branch.

 ##Setup Instructions
 In order to set up your environment and have everything run pleasantly without throwing any errors.
 Follow the instructions below.